Trump’s willingness to intervene in Meng detention roils Canada’s justification

 “In this case, it’s getting as close to that as possible,” Saint-Jacques said in an interview with The Canadian Press.
 “Clearly, they wanted to catch the attention of everyone in Ottawa.”

 Over his career, Kovrig served in diplomatic postings for the Canadian government in Beijing, Hong Kong and the United Nations mission in New York.
-His LinkedIn profile says he worked as the “political lead” on Prime Minister Justin Trudeau’s visit to Hong Kong in September 2016.
+His LinkedIn profile says he worked as the “political lead” on Trudeau’s visit to Hong Kong in September 2016.

-Trudeau said Tuesday that Ottawa was in direct contact with Chinese diplomats and representatives over Kovrig’s arrest.

-“We are engaged on the file, which we take very seriously and we are, of course, providing consular assistance to the family,” Trudeau said.

 A Vancouver judge released Meng, 46, on $10-million bail and under strict conditions Tuesday.
 Meng has denied the allegations through her lawyer in court, promising to fight them if she is extradited.